 Because you can have both PAD and gangrene at the same time, it’s important to pay attention to these symptoms and seek help from a vascular doctor.
-At USA Vascular Centers, our board-certified vascular doctors are highly skilled in spotting PAD and gangrene symptoms and can help treat the underlying cause of your gangrene infection.
+At USA Vascular Centers, our trusted vascular doctors are highly skilled in spotting PAD and gangrene symptoms and can help treat the underlying cause of your gangrene infection.

 As gangrene progresses, you may feel intense pain in the affected area, or you may not feel any at all.
 Some gangrene infections cause fever, chills, blisters, sores, and skin that changes from red to brown to black as it dies.
 If you have any of these symptoms of gangrene in the foot, leg, or elsewhere in the body, seek medical care right away.

 How Does Peripheral Artery Disease Lead to Gangrene Infection?

 Anyone with peripheral artery disease, caused by atherosclerosis, is at risk of developing gangrene infection, particularly if the PAD is left untreated.
 PAD means that plaque builds up in the arteries, causing increasingly narrower passageways for blood to flow through.
 The plaque can build up significantly, causing a critical blockage in the arteries leading to the lower extremities.
 Wounds will begin to heal slowly or not due to a lack of oxygenated blood in the limbs.
 PAD will progress through its four stages without treatment until it develops into gangrene, the main symptom of Stage 4 peripheral artery disease.